Updated on 14 November 2017

-London is home to some of the world’s most stunning hotels and one of my favourites is The Landmark London.
+London is home to some of the world’s most stunning hotels and one of our favourites is The Landmark London.
 This grande dame of the hotel scene has seen quite a few comings and goings since first opening as the Great Central Hotel in 1899.
 Today, it’s a member of Leading Hotels of the World and as popular as ever.
+It’s a great place to enjoy a luxurious London staycation and they also do a fantastic Shop Till You Drop experience with Bicester Village which is easily reached by train from Marylebone station.

 First Impressions of The Landmark London